-For most people, laser skin resurfacing will feel like a mild to moderate sunburn that will clear up in a few weeks.
 However, there are risks that complications can develop.
 Risks include acne or cold sore breakouts, infection, scabbing, hyperpigmentation, redness that takes longer than predicted to go away, and swelling.

 The best way to avoid complications is to select a Board Certified Plastic Surgeon for laser skin resurfacing.
 Board certified surgeons have the experience and training necessary to help you meet your goals with as few complications as possible.
 Following all your pre- and post-operative care instructions will also help prevent problems.